Best projectors in 2026: the best long and short throw laser projectors to give you a movie theater experience at home

 What to look for when buying a projector

 Contrast: Contrast goes hand in hand with brightness.
-If you have a high brightness but low contrast, dark colors and shadow details are going to be washed out, ultimately marring the cinematic image you’re looking for.
+If you have high brightness but low contrast, dark colors and shadow details will be washed out, ultimately marring the cinematic image you’re looking for.

 How we test projectors